atom-box/eleventy-base-blog/posts/built-with-newspapers.md

 layout: layouts/post.njk
 ---

-## Newspapers viewed
+## Introduction
 I used Builtwith.com to check the tracking and web analytics used by several large circulation newspapers.
-The Wisconsin State Journal
-USA Today
-The Guardian UK
-The Financial Times
-The New York Times
-Le Monde

 This is not a careful list yet.
+All I did is feed in site names to builtwith.com and record the analytics tech at each site.
 It actually includes in "marketing technologies" everything from
 - internal data analytics tools that don't sell to anybody (e.g. Matomo.org)
 - internal tools that are "free" and re-sell without emphasizing that is their business model and whitewash their business model by telling you how to "adjust your privacy settings" (Google)
 - full-blown PII re-sellers that make no bones about what their incentive is